tristanmyers/learning_gamedev/notes.md

 Before all of this you will need to reset the screen surface so that the player at the old coordinates doesn't stay on the screen.

+The surface can be set with ``fillRect``

 Then update the screen surfaces front buffer.

-> When does one worry about thread management?
+> How does the surface method of moving the player work with multiple items on the screen?

+> How do I render text?

-> How do I manage threads?
+> How do I render resource usage?